About us

 Mission

-coculture is a cultural organisation dedicated to building civic, artistic, and ethical infrastructures in contexts shaped by displacement, conflict, and systemic inequality.
+coculture is a berlin-based organisation dedicated to building artistic and cultural infrastructures in contexts shaped by conflict, displacement, and systemic inequality.
 We work at the intersection of contemporary art, community practice, and cultural governance, using artistic processes as tools for collective imagination and social repair.

-Through exhibitions, research, education, public programmes, and community-led initiatives, coculture fosters translocal dialogue and builds bridges between local and diasporic contexts.
+Through exhibitions, festivals, public programmes, and community-led initiatives, coculture fosters translocal dialogue and builds bridges between local and diasporic contexts.
 We commit to ethical governance, artistic autonomy, and independence from political or donor-driven agendas, ensuring our work remains accountable to the communities we serve.

 coculture understands art as a civic act: a means to confront erasure, resist simplification, and rehearse more just ways of living together.